 REQUIREMENT

 K Fenestration MIN.
 MAX.

 (Facade Ground Story Nonresidential 30% 90%

 transparency) Residential 15% 90%

 Upper Story(ies) Any Use 15% 60%

-L Building Projections ^{1, 2} A front porch/stoop/overhang must be provided for any ground story residential unit entry.
+L Building A front porch/stoop/overhang must be provided for any ground story residential unit

+Projections entry.

 M Doors/Entries A minimum of one functioning entry door per storefront/residential unit must have direct access to the primary frontage(s).
-A shared courtyard may serve as the primary frontage access.
+A shared courtyard may serve as the primary

+frontage access.

 - 1. Any building projection that extends into the public right-of-way requires a right-of-way utilization permit.

-- 2. Awnings, when provided, must project a minimum of 3 feet from the building facadefaçade a minimum of 3 feet and must maintain a minimum 10 foot clearance over any sidewalk.
+- 2. Awnings, when provided, must project a minimum of 3 feet from the building façade and must maintain a minimum 10 foot clearance over any sidewalk.

-- (e) Use Categories1
+- (e) Use Categories

 - Residential

 - Lodging